 The other thing you’ll have to battle is all the scam reports on this company.
 There are lots of affiliates out there trying to sell this product.
 So many that areas of Canada are starting to send out warnings.

 There are also long arguments happening on the internet between scam reporters and affiliates.
-Is this something you want associated with your business as a seller of physical gold?
+Is this something you want to be associated with your business as a seller of physical gold?
 I know I don’t.

 If you want to buy gold, get it from a reputable place at a decent price.
 Two places I recommend are JM Bullion and APMEX.
-A third place that seems popular is GoldSilver.com from Mike Maloney.
+A third-place that seems popular is GoldSilver.com from Mike Maloney.
 However, because of his association with the notorious scam artist Robert Kiyosaki, I cannot recommend you buy anything from his website

 If you want to invest in gold, there are many legitimate places to do it.
 As far as business opportunity goes, because of the high price of gold and lack of evidence that it's more valuable than any other type of gold, KaratBars International is not a company I would invest my time or money into.